 - 1 (or) to SSA. - 2 Press the Menu Select button directly below SSA.
-The display shows the Site Alert screen. - 4 ▲ or to [ALL SITES] and press the Menu Select button directly below SEND.

-The display shows SENDING REQ.
+The display shows the Site Alert screen. - 3 → or ─ to Stop Alert and press the Menu Select button directly below Sel.
+The display shows the Select Site screen. - 4 ▲ or ➤ to [All Sites] and press the Menu Select button directly below Send.
+The display shows Sending req.

-If radio is out of range, roaming to a foreign system or in a failsoft situation, the display shows REQ_FAILED.
+If radio is out of range, roaming to a foreign system or in a failsoft situation, the display shows Reg failed.